Leonardo-Garzon-1995/mygit/README.md

 # Mygit

-A simple version control system (git-like) implemented in JavaScript, designed to demonstrate how Git works internally.
+A simple version control system (git-like) implemented in JavaScript.
 This project implements core Git functionality including repository initialization, staging, committing, branching, and more.

 ## Features